-SENDING CP FILE: ADDRESS OF SCHOOL SENDING CP FILE: METHOD OF DELIVERY: BY HAND SECURE POST ELECTRONICALLY DATE FILE SENT: NAME OF DSL TRANSFERRING FILE: NAME OF PERSON TRANFERRING TO: SIGNATURE: PART 2: To be completed d by receiving s chool or college PART 2 : To be completed NAME OF SCHOOL RECEIVING FILE: d by receiving s chool or college NAME OF SCHOOL d by receiving s chool or college NAME OF SCHOOL RECEIVING FILE: ADDRESS OF SCHOOL d by receiving s chool or college NAME OF SCHOOL RECEIVING FILE: ADDRESS OF SCHOOL RECEIVING FILE: d by receiving s chool or college NAME OF SCHOOL RECEIVING FILE: ADDRESS OF SCHOOL RECEIVING FILE: DATE RECEIVED: NAME OF PERSON d by receiving s chool or college

-Body Map 1
+NAME OF CHILD:

+DOB:

+NAME OF SCHOOL SENDING CP FILE:

+ADDRESS OF SCHOOL SENDING CP FILE:

+METHOD OF DELIVERY: BY HAND SECURE POST ELECTRONICALLY

+DATE FILE SENT:

+NAME OF DSL

+TRANSFERRING FILE:

+NAME OF PERSON

+TRANFERRING TO:

+SIGNATURE:

+PART 2: To be completed by receiving school or college

+NAME OF SCHOOL RECEIVING FILE:

+ADDRESS OF SCHOOL RECEIVING FILE:

+DATE RECEIVED:

+NAME OF PERSON RECEIVING FILE:

+DATE CONFIRMATION OF RECEIPT SENT:

+SIGNATURE:

+Receiving School: Please complete Part 2 and return this form to the Designated Safeguarding Lead listed in Part 1 above.
+You are advised to keep a copy for your own reference.

+Appendix H